jffelix/Tic-Tac-Toe/README.md

 ## Notable Features
 - Keeps track of the current player
-- Notifies when a winner is determined and who
+- Notifies when a winner is determined and displays the winner
 - Determines when the game is a tie
 - Offers reset board option when game is complete